The Assignment (1997 film): Plot

-Carlos the Jackal has sex and kills a spider in its web with his cigarette then evicts the woman from his room.
-He dons a disguise and walks to a cafe where CIA agent Henry Fields (Donald Sutherland) is sitting at a table.
-He recognizes Fields and asks for a light but Fields does not recognize Carlos, because of his disguise.
-He watches as Carlos detonates a grenade, killing dozens of people.
+In 1974, Carlos the Jackal has sex and kills a spider with his cigarette then evicts the woman from his room.
+He dons a disguise and walks to a cafe where CIA agent Henry Fields is sitting at a table.
+Recognizing Fields, Carlos asks for a light.
+Fields does not recognize Carlos, because of his disguise.
+Carlos then detonates a grenade, killing dozens of people.

-The next year, the Jackal attacks an OPEC meeting to earn a ransom.
-The CIA sends Fields to identify Carlos, but he secretly plans to assassinate him with a concealed pistol.
+The next year, Carlos attacks an OPEC meeting in Austria to earn a ransom.
+To identify Carlos, the CIA sends Fields, who secretly plans to assassinate him with a concealed pistol.
 The plan is foiled when his CIA superior stops him from reaching out to shake Carlos' hand because he might be photographed doing so by nearby journalists.

-In 1986 Carlos is apparently apprehended in an open-air market in Jerusalem and brutally interrogated by a Mossad commander named Amos (Ben Kingsley).
-The man claims to actually be a US Naval officer named Annibal Ramirez (Aidan Quinn) whose identification was lost in the chaos of his arrest.
+In 1986, Carlos is apparently apprehended in an open-air market in Jerusalem and brutally interrogated by Mossad commander Amos.
+The man claims to actually be a US naval officer named Annibal Ramirez whose identification was lost in the chaos of his arrest.
 Amos confirms his identity and lets him go, stunned that Ramirez looks exactly like Carlos.
 Back at home, Ramirez is visited by Fields (now using the name Jack Shaw) who tries to recruit him to impersonate the terrorist leader.
-Ramirez refuses the assignment.
+Ramirez refuses.

-Shaw persists, turning up at a Navy ball and trying various manipulations to goad Ramirez into taking the assignment.
-He finally succeeds by confronting Ramirez with the human cost of Carlos' terrorism by taking him to Bethesda Naval Hospital to see a boy who has been crippled by one of Carlos' bombs.
+Shaw persists, turning up at a Navy ball and trying to goad Ramirez into taking the assignment.
+He succeeds by confronting Ramirez with the human cost of Carlos' terrorism by taking him to Bethesda Naval Hospital to see a boy who was crippled by one of Carlos' bombs.

 Amos and Shaw train Ramirez at a former prison in Canada.
 Much of his training is devoted to situational awareness and internalizing details of Carlos' life.
-His training concludes with Carla, one of Carlos' ex-mistresses, training Ramirez in how to make love like Carlos.
+His training concludes with Carla, one of Carlos' ex-mistresses, training Ramirez in how to have sex like Carlos.
 The plan revolves around convincing the KGB, which is financing his terrorism, that Carlos has begun selling information to the CIA.
 Shaw lures one of Carlos' ex-lovers, Agnieska, to Libya, where Ramirez convinces her of his legitimacy.
-He notices she has become an informant for French intelligence, however.
-Several French agents arrive at their apartment, and Ramirez is forced to kill them to his own horror.
+However, he notices she has become an informant for French intelligence.
+French agents arrive at their apartment, and Ramirez is forced to kill them.